awsdocs/aws-freertos-docs/doc_source/portingguide/testing-set-up.md

 To build the FreeRTOS source code for testing, you can use either of the following:
 + A supported IDE\.

-  If you are using an IDE to build FreeRTOS source code, you need to set up an IDE test project\.
+  If you're using an IDE to build FreeRTOS source code, you need to set up an IDE test project\.
 Follow the instructions in [Creating an IDE project](porting-create-project.md) to create a test project in your IDE\.
 Each library\-specific porting section under [Porting the FreeRTOS Libraries](afr-porting.md) includes additional instructions for setting up a library's ported source files in the IDE test project\.
 + The [CMake build system](https://cmake.org/)\.

   If you are using CMake, you need to create a `CMakeLists.txt` CMake list file\.
 Follow the instructions in [Creating a CMake list file](porting-cmake-setup.md) to create a `CMakeLists.txt` CMake list file\.